jamesadhitthana/jamesadhitthana/README.md

 Bilingual (English & Bahasa Indonesia), diligent, and competitive person, I am overly committed to finishing my tasks and striving to be better than others.
 When I am interested in a topic, I immerse myself in that topic to the point where I know I am confident that I can teach others on the subject.
 You should check out some of my projects!
 All of my projects are well documented 🤗

-- 🔭 I’m currently an intern trying to find a full time job (someone please [hire me](https://jamesgalaxy.com))
+- 🔭 I’m currently a working as a Freelance Full Stack Web Developer developing a web app which utilizes Node.js (Backend), React (Frontend), and PostgreSQL (Database).
-- 🌱 I’m currently learning PHP | Although I want to learn Go (Golang)
+- 🌱 I’m currently learning Node.js.
-- 👯 I’m looking to collaborate on web apps
+- 👯 I’m looking to collaborate on web apps.
-- 🤔 I’m looking for help with finding purpose in life
+- 🤔 I’m looking for help with finding my speciality.
 - ⚡ Fun fact: I love watching documentaries!
 - 💬 Ask me about documentaries!
 Have I said how much I love documentaries?